How to use diatomaceous earth in the garden?

 Which insects are targeted?

 That said, it proves highly effective against many pests such as aphids and scale insects, caterpillars and larvae, thrips, psyllids, whiteflies, beetles like flea beetles… or even ants, which, though not pests, can be a nuisance.
-With such a broad spectrum of action, one might rightly wonder how diatomaceous earth works.
+Given such a broad spectrum of action, one might reasonably wonder how this diatomaceous earth works.

-Its action is twofold: firstly, this powder absorbs the fats from insects and dehydrates them, and secondly, due to its abrasive nature, it damages their digestive tracts and exoskeletons.
+Its action is twofold: on one hand, this powder absorbs the fats from insects and dehydrates them, and on the other, its abrasive nature destroys their digestive tracts and exoskeletons.
 The insects die within hours or even days.
-Since diatomaceous earth only has a mechanical action, it is not at all toxic to birds, reptiles, or mammals that might consume these dead insects.
+Since diatomaceous earth works only mechanically, it is not at all toxic to birds, reptiles, or mammals that might consume these dead insects.

 Slugs and snails tend to avoid diatomaceous earth.
 The slightest contact is fatal to them.
 At the very least, it creates a natural barrier against these gastropods.